uhh-lt/kaldi-tuda-de/README.md

 1. go to tools/  and follow INSTALL instructions there.

+2. Install a BLAS library.
+This can be Intel MKL, OpenBLAS or Atlas.

+If you have an Intel CPU the easist and now recommended library is to install Intel MKL.
+You can install it easily on Debian/Ubuntu by running extras/install_mkl.sh.
+You can then skip the rest of this section and go to section 3.

-2. Download and install OpenBLAS, build a non-multithreading (important!) library with:
+Cross platform solution: Download and install OpenBLAS, build a non-multithreading (important!) library with:

 ```
 make USE_THREAD=0 USE_LOCKING=1 FC=gfortran